SteffenEger/dldh/README_2021.md

       * Temporal Adaptation of BERT and Performance on Downstream Document Classification: Insights from Social Media
    * Poetry
    * Social Bias & Social Science Applications
+      * Changes in European Solidarity Before and During COVID-19: Evidence from a Large Crowd- and Expert-Annotated Twitter Dataset
+      * Diachronic Analysis of German Parliamentary Proceedings: Ideological Shifts through the Lens of Political Biases
+      * He is very intelligent, she is very beautiful?
+On Mitigating Social Biases in Language Modelling and Generation
+      * Societal Biases in Language Generation: Progress and Challenges
+      * StereoSet: Measuring stereotypical bias in pretrained language models